kon4ino/DPSMeter/README.md

 # DPSMeter
-A Hollow Knight mod that allows you to see how much damage you deal per second.
+Mod that allows you to see how much damage you deal per second.
 Also works with negative damage.